MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-ssms.md

 For more information about how to use SQL Server Management Studio, see [Developing and Implementing Using SQL Server Management Studio](/analysis-services/instances/analysis-services-scripts-project-in-sql-server-management-studio).

-### Managing Integration Services Solutions Using SQL Server Management Studio
+### Managing Integration Services Solutions using SQL Server Management Studio

 SQL Server Management Studio enables you to use the Integration Services service to manage packages and monitor running packages.
 You can also use [!INCLUDE[ssManStudio](../includes/ssmanstudio-md.md)] to organize packages into folders, run packages, import and export packages, migrate Data Transformation Services (DTS) packages, and upgrade Integration Services packages.

-### Managing Reporting Services Projects Using SQL Server Management Studio
+### Managing Reporting Services Projects using SQL Server Management Studio

 Use SQL Server Management Studio to enable Reporting Services features, administer the server and databases, and manage roles and jobs.